Volcano erupts in southern Chile, belching ash, smoke into sky

-SANTIAGO Volcano Calbuco in southern Chile erupted for the first time in more than five decades on Wednesday, sending a thick plume of ash and smoke several kilometres into the sky.
+SANTIAGO Volcano Calbuco in southern Chile erupted for the first time in more than five decades on Wednesday, sending a thick plume of ash and smoke several kilometers into the sky.

 About 1,500 people were being moved out of the area and an evacuation radius of 20 km has been established, authorities said.